ericpman/Tradingview-Pinescript/README.md

 ![Screenshot 2024-11-08 160400](https://github.com/user-attachments/assets/fed8611a-7098-4318-8c20-023fdd1c629d)

-In summary, this sheet allows a user to copy and paste stock symbols of their choice into the sheet, which then automatically converts their stock selection into pinescript syntax, ready to be copied and pasted into Tradingview's pinescript editor to create a customer indicator that can track the performance of a basket of stocks via a chart that is displayed within Tradingview itself.
+In summary, this sheet allows a user to copy and paste stock symbols of their choice into the sheet, which then automatically converts their stock selection into pinescript syntax, ready to be copied and pasted into Tradingview's pinescript editor to create a custom indicator that can track the performance of a basket of stocks via a chart that is displayed within Tradingview itself.
 The process is easy enough to make quick work of this task and allow a trader to make this essential task part of their daily routine.